section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 - `current_time`: As the name states, it keeps a record of the time when each transaction is completed.

-- `info`: All completed transactions data are recorded and stored by this function.
+- `info`: All completed transactions data are recorded and stored by this method.

 - `nexthash`: It is pointing to the hash_key of the next block in the network chain.
 It's mainly used to keep and maintain the integrity of the blockchain.